Bashkir horse: Characteristics

 The Bashkir is a small horse, standing about 142 cm at the withers.
-It is wide in the body and deep-chested, with a thoracic circumference (girth) averaging about 180 cm; it has a large head and a short neck, low withers and a flat back.
+It is wide in the body and deep-chested, with a thoracic circumference (chest girth) averaging about 180 cm; it has a large head and a short neck, low withers and a flat back.
 The legs are short with heavy bone; cannon bone measurement may reach 20 cm.
-The most common coat colours are bay, chestnut, mouse grey and roan.
+The most common coat colours are bay, chestnut, mouse grey and roan; striped dun also occurs.
 The mane and tail are thick and the coat is also thick and often curly.
-A two-year study published in 1990 found it unlikely that the North American Curly Horse, which also has a curly coat and may be called "American Bashkir Curly", descends from the Bashkir breed.
+A two-year study published in 1990 found it unlikely that the American Bashkir Curly, which also has a curly coat, descends from the Bashkir breed.

 There are two distinct types: a smaller, lighter mountain type used mainly for riding, and a somewhat heavier steppe type.